 It’s not cheap, I know.
 Consider it a splurge for that special person in your life (maybe yourself?) who is a real photography enthusiast.
 Its design features butterfly wings—two side-by-side compartments—which make it easier to organize your gear.
 It has plenty of room, it’s lightweight and very durable.
 Each side has a buckle and pocket to secure a tripod and/or a water bottle.
 There’s also a rain cover and a handy-dandy zippered side compartment for a 15″ laptop, plus interior and exterior zippered pockets to carry memory cards, batteries, lens cleaners and the like.

 This post has a more detailed review of the Gura Gear Kiboko

 This version of the BlackRapid strap enables you to carry two cameras easily at once.
-And if you don’t have two cameras, you can detach one of the components to use it for one.
+It’s surprisingly balanced and has worked well for me.
+If you don’t have two cameras, you can detach one of the components to use it with one body.

 On a trip to Kenya, a friend of mine used this GoPro stick and I got one for myself.
 It’s compact, hearty, telescopes, and acts as a tripod.

 A floating mount for snorkeling and underwater video.
 I wish it were longer or telescoped but it did the job.

 I used this in Saba to capture a time lapse of a drive up a mountain with over 23 curves.
 I mounted it at the front of the vehicle and it stuck like glue.

 Pelican is the leader in hard cases and it’s no different just because this can fit in your pocket.
 It holds 6 CF cards (you can get one for SD cards too), as it a great way to ensure that your valuable cards remain safe and sound while you travel.